Equal Pay For Women in Nashville, TN

 In addition, we will help you file a complaint with the EEOC, who will conduct their own initial investigation.
 If they find that your employer is paying people different wages for the same job, they will take further action to correct the situation and prevent the employer from doing the same thing to someone else.

 If some cases, our attorneys may recommend filing a lawsuit against your company to get the compensation you deserve for the entire time that you were wrongly paid.
 We will stand by your side throughout the entire legal process so that you never fearful of reprisals by your employers or co-workers.

 Are You Being Paid Unfairly?
 Speak to Our Tennessee Employment Lawyers Now

 Discrimination is never acceptable.
-If you’re being paid less than someone else doing the same job, contact the Nashville attorneys at the Employment and Consumer Law Group today.
+If you’re being paid less than someone else doing the same job, contact the Nashville attorneys at the Employment and Commerce Law Group today.
 We will review your case and advise you of all the legal options available to make it right.